 When you consider the word “strength” what comes to mind?
 Hold on to that for a moment.

 Now if we go a step further, we will be reviewing everything there is to know about a strength-based approach.
-The strength-based approach is focusing on the positive attributes, of a person or a group, rather than the negative.
-There are multiple ways in which the strength-based approach is applied.
-The strength-based approach can be applied in leadership, counseling, community and social work, pediatrics, and much more.
+The strength-based approach is focusing on the positive attributes, of a person or a group, rather than the negative ones.
+There are multiple ways in which the strength-based approach can be applied in, including leadership, counseling, community and social work, pediatrics, and much more.

 - What is a Strength-Based Approach?